w3f/w3f-education/docs/Rust/section2/data-types.md

 | arch      | isize     | usize     |

 The length or size of the integer is always explicitly declared.
-Rust has a set of defaults for inferring types, such as integers defaulting to the `i32` type.  `usize` and `isize` depend on your machine's architecture, meaning they are either 32, or 64 bit in size.
+Rust has a set of defaults for inferring types, such as integers defaulting to the `i32` type.  `usize` and `isize` depend on your machine's architecture, meaning they are either 32 or 64-bit in size.

 Here are some common ways to declare an integer, some formats less traditional than others: